-Zhu Xiao Di, Interim director
+Zhu Xiao Di, Executive director

 Zhu Xiao Di has more than 20 years of executive and research experience, including using Census Bureau data American Housing Survey (AHS), BLS data Occupational Outlook Handbook (OOH), and FRB data Survey of Consumer Finances (SCF) for 15 years analyzing issues relating to race, ethnic, and other populations.
 Since he joined International Leadership Foundation recently he took over daily operational management and supervised overall programs and events planning.
 He facilitated strategic planning with Board of Directors and potential strategic partners and donors.
 He also recruited interns to provide opportunities for a diversified population of youth to engage in activities promoting leadership empowerment and economic prosperity of Asian Pacific Americans.
 Previously at Ameson Education and Cultural Exchange Foundation as Interim Director, he supervised staff in overall daily operations after taking over responsibilities from Executive Director, including handling budgeting and financials.
 He also designed and executed the Ameson Year in China (AYC) program, which has sent almost 500 American college graduates to teach and study in China.
 The program obtained commending letters from more than 25 U.S. Senators and House Representatives.
 As a graduate from MIT and a researcher at Harvard University for years, Zhu Xiao Di is a contributor to many academic books and journal articles, many of them have been quoted by The Wall Street Journal, The New York Times, USA Today, and The Atlantic Monthly.